MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 # NoSpherA2 Options 1

 ## Basis
-This specifies the basis set for the calculation of the theoretical electron density and wavefunction.
+This specifies a basis set to be used for calculating the theoretical electron density and wavefunction.
 The basis sets in this drop-down menu are arranged in approximte order of size from small (top) to large (bottom).
 Smaller basis sets will yield rapid but approximate results, whereas calculations with the larger bases will be slower but more accurate.
 The default basis set is **def2-SVP**.
 The small basis **STO-3G** is recommended only for test purposes.
 <br>
 <br>